kpchi/PET-Exercises/Lab04Zkp/README.md

 - Study the function `commit` to understand the structure of the commitment.
 Ensure you understand the role of the opening value `r`.

-- Study the function `verifyCommitement` to ensure your proof can be verified correctly.
+- Study the function `verifyCommitments` to ensure your proof can be verified correctly.

 - The `proveCommitment` function is passed the commitment and the secrets (including the opening).
 It should returns a proof consisting of the challenge and responses (multiple ones).